 When totalitarian regimes in Western Europe arose, women were further hindered from practising professions traditionally dominated by men.
 Two days before the outbreak of the Spanish Civil War, Matilde Ucelay Maortúa (Madrid, 1912-2008), born into a cultured, liberal and progressive family, received a tribute from the Order of Architects of Madrid as the first woman to graduate in architecture in Spain.
 However, in 1942, because of its republican commitment, the War Council sentenced her to a five-year suspension from architectural activity and banished her from holding public positions.

 Despite these difficulties and in the social context of the Franco regime, where women were confined to the private domain with a total absence of civil rights, Matilde had a regular professional activity for more than forty years, building mainly for private clients.
-For her first achievements, to avoid her conviction, she solicited help from her former classmates Félix Candela, Fernando Chueca Goitia, Rita Fernandez-Queimadelos and Maria Cristina Gonzalo Pintor.
+For her first achievements, to avoid her conviction, she solicited help from her former classmates Félix Candela, Fernando Chueca Goitia, Rita Fernandez-Queimadelos and Maria Cristina Gonzalo Pintor.44

 Surprisingly, it was during the Fascism in Italy that the first woman graduated in architecture from the Royal School of Architecture of Rome in 1925, Elena Luzzatto Valentini (Ancona, 1900 - Rome, 1983).
-Her professional career soon flourished in the 1930s, despite Mussolini's disgraceful statement: Women must obey (...).
+45 Her professional career soon flourished in the 1930s, despite Mussolini's disgraceful statement: 'Women must obey (...).
 She is analytic and not synthetic.
 Has she ever done architecture in these centuries?
 Ask her to build you a simple hut, not even a temple!
-She cannot do that.
-She is foreign to architecture, which is a
+She cannot do

-&lt;sup>40 See Carmen Popescu, "Henrietta Delavrancea: la modernité roumaine de l'entre-deux-guerres," Histoire de l'Art 63 (2008): 89-99.
+42 See Carmen Popescu, "Henrietta Delavrancea: la modernité roumaine de l>entre-deuxquerres," Histoire de l'Art 63 (2008): 89-99.

-&lt;sup>41 She is present in the ChronoMoMoWo of the MoMoWo Exhibition.
-About women pioneers in architecture in Spain, see Ana María Fernández García, "The Access of Women to Architecture.
+43 She is featured in the ChronoMoMoWo of the MoMoWo Exhibition.
+Regarding women pioneers in architecture in Spain, see Ana María Fernández García, "The Access of Women to Architecture.
 The Situation of Spain's Female Pioneers," in MoMoWo: 100 Works in 100 Years, 262-5.